Common Mistakes When Tracking MacrosSep 27, 2020

 So, if you grill 6 ounces of chicken breast, it will typically end up weighing around 4.5 ounces after it's cooked.
 If you're weighing once cooked, then 6 ounces of grilled chicken will actually be about 8 ounces of raw chicken.
 Make sense?

-My recommendation would be, if you can, always try to weigh your food raw and log it raw.
-It takes away any guesswork and confusion, and it’s consistent every time.
+My recommendation would be, if you can, try to weigh your food raw and log it raw as it tends to be the most accurate.

 I dive into much more detail on this subject and specifically how I recommend doing this for bulk prepping food in my Keto Kickstart PLUS program if you're interested in learning more.